Bassab03/mathbot/README.md

 ## Bugs and issues
 If you happen to find anything you believe is an issue, you can do one of the following:
-* Join the official Mathbot Help Chat at https://discord.gg/n27yKQN.
+* Join the official Mathbot Help Chat at <https://discord.gg/n27yKQN>.
 * Create an issue on Mathbot's GitHub.

+If you have any more questions about Mathbot, feel free to contact me (Bassab03) on Discord.
+You can find me on [https://discord.gg/n27yKQN](this server).
+Thanks for reading and using Mathbot!
+I hope you enjoy.